4-Step Rental Property Strategy For Lease to Own Success

 1. Ask Lots of Questions

-Though rent to own is a type of leasing, it still should be treated as seriously as buying a home.
+Though rent to own is a type of leasing, it's as serious as buying a home.
 This is because renting to own comes with more strict regulations and greater risks than just a normal lease.
 You should try to gather as much information as possible before you enter into an agreement.

-Either before or after the contract is drafted, you have the right to ask any questions regarding the terms and conditions of the agreement.
+Either before or after the contract is drafted, you have the right to ask any questions regarding the terms and conditions of the rent to own agreement.
 You should be as thorough as possible when going through the details of the contract, to help prevent fraud or scams.
-It may be helpful to review 6 Key Rent to Own Contract FAQs.

 Additionally, it is highly recommended to visit a public records office or perform a background check if you are unsure of the seller’s reputation in the real estate industry.
 This should be able to tell you if they have engaged in fraud or other illegal schemes.
 You should also try to retrieve a property history report to check for anything unusual or suspicious that may sway you from buying the house.